lilosrecipes/lilosrecipes.github.io/main_file.md

 Add parsley
 A soup spoon of chicken fat
 Add salt to taste
-Mix well and leave in Frigidaire for a few hours, better yet, overnight Form small balls, keep hands wet in cold water
+Mix well and leave in refrigerator for a few hours, better yet, overnight Form small balls, keep hands wet in cold water
 Boil in saltwater for 20 minutes (uncovered pot) Serves about four people